One Line Summary

 Synopsis

-Crime novelist Joe Penvale boards the Orient Express with his twin sister Meredith, hoping to recover from illness and rediscover purpose.
-When the cabin beside theirs is found drenched in blood — but no body is recovered — the journey becomes nightmare.
+Crime novelist Joe Penvale boards the Orient Express with his twin sister Meredith, seeking recovery and distance from illness.
+When a neighbouring cabin is found drenched in blood with no body in sight, the journey descends into nightmare.

 Verdict